yesgee/socialights/project-plan.md

 **Join Existing Team:** If there is already an existing team, the user can join the same.
 The app should list the existing teams with the members in it.
 The user can select the team he wants to be in.
 Each team is represented by a bulb of certain color.

 **Play the Quiz Game:** The application should allow users to start the game when teams are ready.
 It should list the questions and multiple choices.
 The questions will be loaded from the cloud and application also records the response.
 The feedback about the performance is given through the LED Lights in the room.
 A timer light will alert the user about the remaining time with the change of color.
-The lights will show different colors when user clicks a right or wrong answer.
+The lights will show a different color when a user clicks a right or wrong answer.

 **Switch Teams:** The application should give flexibility for the users to switch teams if they want to.

 **Configure LED colour:** The application should allow users to change his team color to his/her own choice.
-If the color already exists for the opponent, then the application prompts user to select another color.
+If the color already exists for the opponent, then the application prompts the user to select another color.

 **Track Team Scores:** The application should keep track of the team score.
-The light grows brighter with the increase in score.
-The application should display the score and probably cheer up the users to play hard.
+The light grows brighter when the score increases.
+The application should display the score and the score should motivate the players to put in their best efforts.

 **Switch Off:** The LED lights must switch off automatically when there is no one playing the game.